gc-da11yn/gc-da11yn.github.io/src/pages/en/technical-summary-of-the-en-301-549-v3-2-1-2021.md

 ### 12.1 Product documentation

-This set of clauses indicates that the ICTs documentation provided should list and include information about how to use any accessibility features it contains, and requires that the documentation itself conforms to either clause 9 (Web documents) or clause 10 (Non-web documents).
+This set of clauses indicates that the <abbr title="Information and communication technology">ICT</abbr>s documentation provided should list and include information about how to use any accessibility features it contains, and requires that the documentation itself conforms to either clause 9 (Web documents) or clause 10 (Non-web documents).

 ### 12.2 Support services